falcosecurity/libs/proposals/20210818-driver-semver.md

 1. Introduce an API version embedded in the userspace and kernel code
   * The version number will be a single 64-bit number that can be decomposed to the three semantic versioning components (major, minor, patch)
+  * As long as the API version is kept separate from any preexisting consumer version numbers, the API version can start at 1.0.0.
+    The easiest way to accomplish this would be to rename the driver (step 4).

 2. Extend the review process to ensure the API version is incremented when needed.
   Note that e.g. adding support for a new kernel should not result in an API